 A common range for 4-star hotels is between 2500 INR to 4000 INR per night and 5-star usually costs 4500-7000 INR depending on the season and city.
 During offseason, you can find Radisson blue for 3-4k INR/night in smaller cities.

 Personal experience: Once you pay for accommodation 4k+ INR per day, you feel another upgrade in the services.
-I haven’t stayed in luxury hotels in India so far, but I’ve visited quite a few during lunches, conferences and meetings.
+I haven’t stayed in luxury hotels in India so far, but I’ve visited quite a few during lunches, conferences, and meetings.
 Even if you are not a luxury traveler, I encourage you to visit at least one hotel and maybe take a meal there.
-You will feel a huge contrast in a service level and attitude of the staff.
+You will feel a huge contrast in the service level and attitude of the staff.
 Though they do offer more spacious rooms, impressive interiors, high-quality furniture, in my opinion, the main shift is in the service level.

 A few interesting experiences: